sensu/sensu-docs/content/sensu-go/5.2/sensuctl/reference.md

 --trusted-ca-file string     TLS CA certificate bundle in PEM format
 {{< /highlight >}}

-Additionally, these flags can be set permanently by editing `$HOME/.config/sensu/sensuctl/{cluster.json, profile.json}`.
+Additionally, these flags can be set permanently by editing `.config/sensu/sensuctl/{cluster, profile}`.

 ## Creating resources
 The `sensuctl create` command allows you to create or update resources by reading from STDIN or a flag configured file (`-f`).